Mount Everest: 20th century

-21st-century surveys
+21st century

 On 9 October 2005, after several months of measurement and calculation, the Chinese Academy of Sciences and State Bureau of Surveying and Mapping announced the height of Everest as 8844.43 m with accuracy of ±0.21 m, claiming it was the most accurate and precise measurement to date.
 This height is based on the highest point of rock and not the snow and ice covering it.
 The Chinese team measured a snow-ice depth of 3.5 m, which is in agreement with a net elevation of 8848 m.
 An argument arose between China and Nepal as to whether the official height should be the rock height (8,844 m, China) or the snow height (8,848 m, Nepal).
 In 2010, both sides agreed that the height of Everest is 8,848 m, and Nepal recognises China's claim that the rock height of Everest is 8,844 m.
 On 8 December 2020, it was jointly announced by the two countries that the new official height is 8848.86 m.

-It is thought that the plate tectonics of the area are adding to the height and moving the summit northeastwards.
+It is thought that the plate tectonics of the Main Himalayan Thrust and related faults, which form the convergent boundary between the Eurasian Plate and Indian Plate, are adding to the height and moving the summit northeastwards.
 Two accounts suggest the rates of change are 4 mm per year vertically and 3 to 6 mm per year horizontally, but another account mentions more lateral movement (27 mm), and even shrinkage has been suggested.